jlpteaching/comparch/modules/DINO CPU/_posts/2000-04-01-assignment3.md

 # Pipelined CPU design

 Below is a diagram of the pipelined DINO CPU.
-This diagram includes all control wires unlike the diagram in [Assignment 2](assignment-2.md) in addition to all of the MUXes needed.
+This diagram includes all control wires unlike the diagram in [Assignment 2]({{'modules/dino cpu/assignment2' | relative_url}}) in addition to all of the MUXes needed.

 **Notice: Please be aware that in some of the connections we have not specified what bits of a signal must be connected to the input of a module.
 While working on this assignment, please make sure you specify the proper bits, wherever needed in your implementation.**

 The pipelined design is based very closely on the single cycle design.
 You may notice there are a few minor changes (e.g., the location of the PC MUX).
-You can take your code from the [Assignment 2](assignment-2.md) as a starting point, or you can use the code provided in `src/main/scala/single-cycle/cpu.scala`, which is my solution to Assignment 2.
+You can take your code from the [Assignment 2]({{'modules/dino cpu/assignment2' | relative_url}}) as a starting point, or you can use the code provided in `src/main/scala/single-cycle/cpu.scala`, which is the reference solution to Assignment 2.

 ![Pipelined CPU](../documentation/pipelined.svg)